Word

 So grateful and happy to receive the Chicken & Egg Award 2022!
 Thanks for this recognition!
 And the opportunity to team up with

+five great documentary filmmakers from Brazil, South Africa, Canada and US.
 Looking forward to develop my new film Songs of Earth together with the Chicken & Egg Family.

 Chicken & Egg supports women and gender non-conforming non-fiction filmmakers whose artful and innovative storytelling catalyzes social change.
-The program envisions an inclusive media industry in which women filmmakers, representing a range of experiences and backgrounds, are fully supported to realize their artistic goals, and to build sustainable and fulfilling careers,
+The program envisions an inclusive media industry in which women filmmakers, representing a range of experiences and backgrounds, are fully supported to realize their artistic goals, and to build sustainable and fulfilling careers, says the company statement.